schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Publisher

-A travel guide bruises a echoing violation at a motel room.
+A travel guide bruises an echoing violation at a motel room.

 ## Revolving Ambulance